Steven Pyne

-Steven is a founding partner of Holden and Partners and deals with clients in London, Norfolk and the South East and specialises in assisting media and television executives although he also works with partners in city law firms.
+Steven is a founding partner of Holden and Partners.
+He works with clients in London, Norfolk, and the South East and specialises in assisting media, television, and advertising executives, although his clients come from a wide variety of backgrounds.

-Steven specialises in building close working relationships with his clients so that he can provide advice on all areas of financial planning including tax, estate and retirement planning.
-He also deals with a significant number of individuals who have an interest in the environment and ethical investment.
-These clients have a requirement for environmental and ethical considerations to be placed at the forefront of their financial and investment planning.
+Steven builds close working relationships with his clients and provides advice on all areas of financial planning, including tax, estate, and retirement planning.
+He also deals with a significant number of individuals who are interested in the environment, ethical investment, and philanthropy.
+These clients require environmental and ethical considerations to be at the forefront of their financial and investment planning.

-Steven possesses considerable knowledge of socially responsible investment issues and has played a significant role in developing the Holden & Partners approach and commitment to Sustainable investing.
+Steven has considerable knowledge of socially responsible investment issues and has played a significant role in developing Holden & Partners’ approach and commitment to Responsible and Sustainable investing.

-Steven has dealt with many of his clients for over ten years.
-He has been quoted on both financial planning and ethical investment issues in Citywire, New Model Adviser and Investment Adviser, and also appeared on the BBC.
+Steven has worked with many of his clients for well over ten years.
+He has been quoted on both financial planning and ethical investment issues in Citywire, New Model Adviser, and Investment Adviser, and has also appeared on the BBC.

 Outside of work

 After work and running the kids around to their various after-school and weekend activities, there isn’t much time left for hobbies.
-However, Steven has run the Hamburg, Nice to Cannes, Florence, Dublin, Amsterdam, Paris, Barcelona and London marathons.
-Other pastimes include cycling and a passing interest in Watford football club.
+However, Steven has run numerous marathons including some abroad.
+Other pastimes include cycling and following the ups and downs of Watford football club.
 In addition, he is a close follower of environmental matters and politics.

 Qualifications